Planet of the Apes (1968 film): Box office

 According to Fox records, the film required $12,850,000 in theater rentals to break even, and made $20,825,000a large profit for the studio.

 Accolades

-Kim Hunter is undergoing the extensive ape makeup process.
+Kim Hunter undergoing the extensive ape makeup process.

 The film won an honorary Academy Award for John Chambers for his outstanding makeup achievement.
 The film was nominated for Best Costume Design (Morton Haack) and Best Original Score for a Motion Picture (not a Musical) (Jerry Goldsmith).
 The score is known for its avant-garde compositional techniques, as well as the use of unusual percussion instruments and extended performance techniques, as well as his 12-tone music (the violin part using all 12 chromatic notes) to give an eerie, unsettled feel to the planet, mirroring the sense of placelessness.